Syuki116/Project_2_group106/README.md

 ## Data
 1. By default, we have 2015 NYC Yellow Taxi CSV trip records from kaggle.
-2. You can insert any CSV data with similar columns into 'data' folder or press 1 in menu.

 ## Usage
 ### Run the program